 Arte Povera: From the Olnick Spanu Collection

-Arte Povera: From the Olnick Spanu Collection presents a comprehensive panorama on the artistic practice of 12 artists associated with the Arte Povera movement: Giovanni Anselmo, Alighiero Boetti, Pierpaolo Calzolari, Luciano Fabro, Jannis Kounellis, Mario Merz, Marisa Merz, Giulio Paolini, Pino Pascali, Giuseppe Penone, Michelangelo Pistoletto and Gilberto Zorio.
+Arte Povera: From the Olnick Spanu Collection, Magazzino's current exhibition which opened on March 1st, 2018, presents a comprehensive panorama on the artistic practice of 12 artists associated with the Arte Povera movement: Giovanni Anselmo, Alighiero Boetti, Pierpaolo Calzolari, Luciano Fabro, Jannis Kounellis, Mario Merz, Marisa Merz, Giulio Paolini, Pino Pascali, Giuseppe Penone, Michelangelo Pistoletto and Gilberto Zorio.

 This exhibition represents the Olnick Spanu Collection's core of Post-war Italian art, allowing the space to be an environment solely devoted to this generation of Italian artists.